3dgeo-heidelberg/AImon/docs/index.md

 <!-- <h3> 💟 Funding / Acknowledgements </h3> -->
 **Funding / acknowledgements**

-This work is funded by the BMBF AIMon5.0: Project no. 02WDG1696 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
-The Federal Ministry of Education and Research (BMBF) is funding the AIMon5.0 project within the funding measure ’Digital GreenTech – Environmental Engineering meets Digitalisation’ as part of the ’Research for Sustainability (FONA) Strategy’.
+The Federal Ministry of Research, Technology and Space (BMBF) was funding the AIMon5.0 project within the funding measure ’Digital GreenTech – Environmental Engineering meets Digitalisation’ as part of the ’Research for Sustainability (FONA) Strategy’.

 <!-- <h3> 🔔 Contact / Bugs / Feature Requests </h3> -->
 **Contact / bugs / feature requests**

 <div style="text-align: justify">
-You think you have found a bug or have specific request for a new feature?
+Have you found a bug or have specific request for a new feature?
 Please open a new issue in the online code repository on Github.
 Also for general questions please use the issue system.

 Scientific requests can be directed to the
 <a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group Heidelberg</a> and its respective members.